haywoord/Redis-in-C/README.md

 * GET key : Get the string value of key.
 If the key does not exist, the error is returned.
 * DEL key : Removes the specified keys.
 * KEYS : Returns all keys matching pattern.
+* KEY key: Returns a key matching a specific pattern.